Ridlsan/iqtoolkit/docs/blog/building-part-05.md

 Complete list of posts in the Building an IQueryable Provider series

 Over the past four parts of this series I have constructed a working LINQ IQueryable provider that targets ADO and SQL and has so far been able to translate both Queryable.Where and Queryable.Select standard query operators.
-Yet, as big of an accomplishment that has been there are still a few gaping holes and Iím not talking about other missing operators like OrderBy and Join.
-Iím talking about huge conceptual gaffs that will bite anyone that strays from my oh-so-ideally crafted demo queries.
+Yet, as big of an accomplishment that has been there are still a few gaping holes and I‚Äôm not talking about other missing operators like OrderBy and Join.
+I‚Äôm talking about huge conceptual gaffs that will bite anyone that strays from my oh-so-ideally crafted demo queries.

 Fixing the Gaping Holes